Instructor Jobs at Midland Independent School District with Visa Sponsorship

 - Create a classroom environment that is conducive to learning and appropriate to the maturity and interests of students.

-- Establish control in the classroom and administer discipline in accordance with board policies and administrative regulations.
+- Establish control in the classroom and administer discipline in accordance with board policies, administrative regulations, and students’ IEP.

 - Take all necessary and reasonable precautions to protect students.